schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/index.md

-SchemaCrawler is capable of creating entity-relationship diagrams in [DOT format,](https://www.graphviz.org/doc/info/lang.html ) which [Graphviz](https://www.graphviz.org/) can convert into [schema diagrams.](diagramming.html) SchemaCrawler has powerful scripting ability, using JavaScript, Groovy, Ruby or Python.
+SchemaCrawler is capable of creating entity-relationship diagrams in [DOT format,](https://www.graphviz.org/doc/info/lang.html ) which [Graphviz](https://www.graphviz.org/) can convert into [schema diagrams.](diagramming.html) SchemaCrawler has powerful scripting ability, using JavaScript or Python.
 A live connection is provided to the script context to allow you to select from or even modify your database.
 Examples are provided for all of these with the [download](https://www.schemacrawler.com/downloads.html#running-examples-locally/).